Version 0.2.6 (beta)

 Overview

-Activity flow mapping can be used, for instance, to infer whether one or more brain connections are involved in producing a particular function.
+Activity flow modeling can be used, for instance, to infer whether one or more brain connections are involved in producing a particular function.
 This method can also be used to relate multiple task-evoked activations to each other (e.g., predicting one neural population's activity from another's activity).
-More generally, activity flow mapping can be thought of as creating network coding models (Ito et al. (2020)), which are empirically-constrained neural network models.
+More generally, activity flow modeling can be thought of as creating network coding models (Ito et al. (2020)), which are empirically-constrained neural network models.

-Other methods included in the toolbox (which can optionally be used along with activity flow mapping) are advanced versions of resting-state functional connectivity and task-state functional connectivity.
+Other methods included in the toolbox (which can optionally be used along with activity flow modeling) are advanced versions of resting-state functional connectivity and task-state functional connectivity.
 The primary focus (for now) is on fMRI data, but in principle these approaches can be applied to any kind of neural data.

 This code repository was created by the Cole Neurocognition Lab at Rutgers University: http://www.colelab.org/